BritishGeologicalSurvey/etlhelper/docs/index.rst

 ETL Helper makes it easy to run SQL queries via Python and return the results.
-It is built upon the `DBAPI2 specification <https://www.python.org/dev/peps/pep-0249/>`__ and takes care of cursor management, importing drivers and formatting connection strings, while providing memory-efficient functions to read, write and transform data.
+It takes care of cursor management, importing drivers and formatting connection strings, while providing memory-efficient functions to read, write and transform data.
 This reduces the amount of boilerplate code required to manipulate data within relational databases with Python.